nodiesorg/pokt-stake-apps-script/README.md

-## POKT App Stake Rotator
+## POKT App Stake Script

 ### Description

-The POKT App Stake Rotator is a tool designed to simplify the process of rotating POKT app stakes.
-Specifically, it replaces a set of old app stakes with new ones.
+The POKT App Stake Script is a tool designed to simplify the process of staking applications.

 ### Prerequisites

 - Node.js environment
-- A CSV file, `old-app-private-keys.csv`, containing old app private keys that you intend to unstake.
-This file should be located in the `input` directory.
-- A CSV file, `new-app-private-keys.csv`, containing new app private keys that you intend to stake.
+- A CSV file, `app-private-keys.csv`, containing new app private keys that you intend to stake.
 This file should also be located in the `input` directory.
-  - **Ensure that all your new public app stakes have at least 2 POKT**

 ### File Format